Skip to content

 “Acquisition or Abandonment of Secured Property”

 This form reports the acquisition or abandonment of secured property.It tracks these transactions for tax purposes.Your lender foreclosed on your home, which was used as collateral for a loan.
-The lender sends you a 1099-A. This form helps you report the foreclosure and any potential tax implications.
+The lender sends you a 1099-A. Accordingly, this form helps you report the foreclosure and any potential tax implications.

 1099-LS